Clustering Markov Decision Processes For Continual Transfer

 \subsection{Setting the Optimization Parameters}

-We now discuss how to set the parameters $\alpha'$ in $\phi_{\Lambda}$ and $\alpha,\beta$ in $\psmh$ so as to optimize the convergence rate derived above.
+We now discuss heuristics to set the parameters $\alpha'$ in $\phi_{\Lambda}$ and $\alpha,\beta$ in $\psmh$ so as to optimize the convergence rate derived above, by minimizing $\delta$ (defined in (\ref{eq_delratio})).
 In setting these parameters, we are given the proposal distribution $\phi_Y$, which was required to be an irreducible kernel on $Y$, and the target distribution $\bar{\Pi}$ over $\Lambda \times Y$.
-We start with the following result which simplifies deriving our result \begin{lemma} $D$ is independent of $\alpha'$, $\alpha,\beta$. \end{lemma} The proof is given in Appendix \ref{app_proofs}.
+We start with the following result which simplifies deriving our result \begin{lemma} $D$ (defined in (\ref{eq_diameter})) is independent of $\alpha'$, $\alpha,\beta$. \end{lemma} The proof is given in Appendix \ref{app_proofs}.

 \begin{corollary} Given $f,\phi_Y$, the set of paths of positive probability under $\psmh$ is invariant with respect to $\alpha',\alpha,\beta$. \end{corollary} \begin{proof} Follows directly from the proof of Lemma \ref{lemma_Dindep}. \end{proof} So, we need to set $\alpha',\alpha,\beta$ to maximize $\delta$.
 However, $\delta$ also depends on $f$ and $\phi_Y$, both of which are unknown and so it is difficult to specify optimal values for these a-priori.
 However, we can give heuristic arguments for setting these parameters in terms of increasing the `flow' of the search process through the search space $Y$.
 First, $\alpha'$ is used to choose whether we should increase or decrease the $\lambda$ value.
-We set $\alpha'$ to $1/2$ to ensure a neutral value and that we do not favor either direction and ensure maximum motion through the search space.
+We set $\alpha'$ to $1/2$ to ensure a neutral value and that we do not favor either direction and ensure maximum flow through the search space.